 Can a Debt Collector Collect After 10 Years?

-In most cases, no. However, it depends on when you made the last payment.
+It also depends on when you made the last payment.
 The statute of limitations for most debts starts when you go into default.
-If a debt is 10 years old but you were making payments under an agreement with the lender until 3 years ago, the debt is likely still within the statute of limitations and can be pursued by a debt collector.
+If a debt is 10 years old but you were making payments until three years ago, the debt is likely still within the statute of limitations and can be pursued by a debt collector.

 How Long Can a Debt Collector Pursue an Old Debt?